Grażyna Miller: Biography

 Grażyna Miller, born in Jedwabne, Poland, started to write poetry in her early childhood, exactly at the age of seven.
 During her high school years she incessantly wrote poetry while continuing her studies.
 Her passions were literature and pedagogy, and soon after finishing her studies she started to teach Polish literature.

 In 1983, she moved to Italy.
 From the beginning of her stay she started to study the Italian language at the University for Foreigners of Siena in Tuscany.
-During her stay in Sicily (1990–1999) she distinguished herself for her admirable cooperation with the Polish-Sicilian Association by promoting her native culture, the arts and literature.
-She currently resides in Rome where she has become a journalist and she writes for few of the best literature inspired newspapers and cultural magazines, such as the "Corriere Romano" (The Roman Courier), "La Scena Illustrata" (The Illustrated Scene) and "Il Giornale dei Poeti" (The Poets' Journal).
+During her stay in Sicily (1990–1999) she distinguished herself for her cooperation with the Polish-Sicilian Association by promoting her native culture, the arts and literature.
+She currently resides in Rome where she has become a journalist and she writes for a few literature inspired newspapers and cultural magazines, such as the "Corriere Romano" (The Roman Courier), "La Scena Illustrata" (The Illustrated Scene) and "Il Giornale dei Poeti" (The Poets' Journal).
 She is studying and translating a variety of contemporary authors, but first of all she is translating Carol Woityla's poetry.

 In January 2003, she translated to Italian the "Trittico Romano.Meditazioni" (The Roman Triptych: Meditations) written in Polish by Pope John Paul II and published by the Vatican, with the presentation of Joseph Cardinal Ratzinger.
 The official inauguration took place the March 6, 2003 in the Sala Stampa of the Vatican in the presence of the author, Pope John Paul II.
 In 1998 she published her first collection of poems "Curriculum" which was presented in the International Book Showcase in Turin.
 The artist's second collections of works, "Sull'onda del respiro" (On breath's weave), was published in 2000 and presented for the first time in the honorary suite of the St.Mary of Angels Basilica, nearby Piazza Republica in Rome.
 The latest published collection of poems "Alibi di una farfalla" (A butterfly's alibi) was admitted to the Vatican Book Archives.
 This last book was presented and inaugurated in the Sicilian city of the most prominent regional authorities and the Mayor of Piazza Armerina in Sicily.
 In 2003 the book was also presented at the Book Showcase of Frankfurt, in Germany.